-- Our Zoom Worship and Chalice Circle leader is Rev. Cassandra.
+- Our Zoom Worship and Chalice Circle leader is Rev. Sarah.
 Contact her if you wish to collaborate with her and others to create meaningful worship and chalice circle meetings.
 Please contact her if you would like to be on the Zoom Worship Team.
 You can reach her by phone at (510) 225-8921 or by email at email@example.com.

-- If you would like to participate in a Meditation and Prayer Team, contact Rev. Cassandra by phone or email as indicated above.
+- If you would like to participate in a Meditation and Prayer Team, contact Rev. Sarah by phone or email as indicated above.
 You can find a suggested format for prayer and meditation here.
 For those who we hold in our love and our concern, visit our We hold these in love … page.

 - All of the above can also be contacted via Facebook.

 - If you need the most up-to-date information about the COVID-19 pandemic, visit the Centers for Disease Control or Georgia Department of Public Health websites.